-My dissertation is on the factional dynamics of election reform.
+My dissertation is on the politics of election reform.
 Why does "ranked choice voting" succeed, what does it mean for governing, and why is it so often repealed?
-To answer these questions, I study proportional representation (PR) in American cities, 1915-61.
-My major cases are Cincinnati, New York City, and Worcester (MA).
-Three conclusions emerge:
+To answer these questions, I study the history of proportional representation (PR) in American cities.
+My major cases are Cincinnati; New York City; and Worcester, Mass.
+Three basic lessons emerge:

 Click for a technical version of the above.

 I have other projects about alternative voting rules in state and national politics, then party factionalism in contemporary cities.